 Progressive tax system

 The Danish tax system is progressive, so the more money you make, the more you will be taxed.
 The tax we pay from our total personal income, is paid through the year on payslips (if you have a normal job with an employer), and, if you have a sole prioprietorship, also via a special partly payment system in 10 installmemts (called “B-skatterater”).
 The payments we do throughout the year, is based upon a pure estimate, since nobody knows their exact personal income tax, until the year is actually over.
 The estimate we do in the beginning of the year, is done on a special form called the “Forskudsopgørelse”.
 The form is accessible from “SKAT Borger”, which is the website of the Danish tax office “SKAT”.
-In English it would be translatted into something like the “Preliminary tax registration”.
+In English it would be translatted into something like the “self-assessment of tax”.
 The estimate made here, tells the Danish tax office SKAT, how big a tax you are to pay on you job (if you have a job and an employer), as well, as how much tax is to be paid relating to your sole proprietorship.
 But initially, you are the one who decides, how much tax is to be paid, since it all comes down to your own estimate.
 When the year is finished however, a final tax statement is made by SKAT, showing exactly how much tax is to be paid.
 This we call the “årsopgørelse” or in English, the tax statement.
 Sometimes people then get a tax refund, other times they need to pay more in tax.
 It all depends on your initial estimate, and the actual tax, when the year has ended.

 Make an estimate of your income